 - Attempting to Collect More Than You Owe: Adding unauthorized fees or collecting more than legally owed violates 15 U.S.C.
 1692f.

-If Alliant Capital Management uses any of these tactics, document every instance and contact The Wood Law Firm to stop the calls and potentially recover damages.
+If Alliant Capital Management uses any of these tactics, document every instance and contact The Wood Firm PLLC to stop the calls and potentially recover damages.
 We’ve successfully handled similar cases against Capital Accounts and other aggressive collectors.

 How to Stop Alliant Capital Management Calls